 “Technology in Asia” seeks to highlight the richness and diversity of current research on technology in Asia and its contribution to the ﬁeld of Asian Studies.
 A focus on technology, interfacing with themes including techno-science, biotech, environmental technology, and medical technologies, brings together emerging trends in the ﬁelds of history, sociology, and anthropology of technology, as well as in Science, Technology, and Society (STS).
 Asia is emerging in technology studies, and technology is emerging in Asian Studies; the workshop’s goal is to build bridges and open new sight lines on both sides.

 Participants in the planning meeting are: Eugenia Lean (Columbia University), Annapurna Mamidipudi (Max Planck Institute for the History of Science), Suzanne Moon (Technology & Culture ), Carla Nappi (University of Pittsburgh), Aparajith Ramnath (University of Ahmedabad), and Dagmar Schäfer (Max Planck Institute for the History of Science).

-A Call for Proposals for the 2020 workshop for early career scholars will be posted here later in 2019.
+A Call for Proposals for the 2020 workshop for early career scholars will be posted here in early 2020.